 1) AI/machine learning (> differences) for health is rapidly growing

 AI/Machine learning (ML) is the most growing field in computer science (Jordan & Mitchell, 2015.
 Machine learning: Trends, perspectives, and prospects.
 Science, 349, (6245), 255-260), and it is well accepted that health informatics is amongst the greatest challenges (LeCun, Bengio, & Hinton, 2015.
 Deep learning.
 Nature, 521, (7553), 436-444), with Privacy Aware Machine Learning (PAML) as a must!

 The future of medicine is in the data and privacy aware machine (un-)learning is no longer a nice to have, but a must.

-ML is changing the future of health: Internationally outstanding universities count on the combination of machine learning and health informatics and expand these fields, for example: Carnegie-Mellon University, Harvard, Stanford – just to name a few!
+ML is changing the future of health: Internationally outstanding universities count on the combination of machine learning and health informatics and expand these fields, for example: Carnegie-Mellon University, Harvard, Stanford – or in Europe ETH, RWTH just to name a few!

 2) AI/machine learning for health informatics pose enormous Business Opportunities: